Skip to main content

 Fully Supported All The Way

 Carson-Newman is a leader in adult online education.
 Students enrolled in our online FNP programs can expect the same academic rigor and support as on-campus nursing students.
 Our dedicated faculty and staff empower working nurses to turn their vision into reality.
-From enrollment support to clinical placement to guidance until graduation, you’ll never be alone on your FNP journey.
+From enrollment support to clinical placement support to guidance until graduation, you’ll never be alone on your FNP journey.

 Your student success team will help you with: